-I was blessed to have been introduced to yoga by her mother when I was 15 years old.
-Mum was a successful, independent women, liberated to a large extent by feminism.
-Suffering from acute anxiety for most of her life she discovered the benefits of yoga in her mid life during the 70’s.
-When I started experiencing anxiety and stress from school work and the challenges of adolescence, she took me to her yoga classes and retreats, where I was first introduced to pranayama, asana and meditation.
+My mum took me to my first yoga class at 15, to deal with the stress I felt in the school system.
+I feel so grateful to have been introduced to yoga by her at a time when yoga was relatively unknown.
+Mum was a successful, independent women.
+She suffered from acute anxiety for most of her life.
+She had discovered the benefits of yoga in relieving these stresses in her mid-life.
+She took me to her yoga classes and retreats, where I was first introduced to pranayama, asana and meditation.

 It was unlike any other yoga I had done.
 It was deeply nourishing.
-It was an energetic practice that helped release tensions, awaken pleasure and (what I now realise) the Divine Feminine Shakti.
+It was an energetic practice that helped release tensions, awaken pleasure and (what I now realize) the Divine Feminine Shakti.

 It was exactly what I needed to heal deep patterns in my family lineage and a powerful antidote for the many years of working too hard and fast in the ‘patriarchy’.

 I left my job, as I needed time to heal my adrenals.
 I was diagnosed with PTSD from the repeated stressors of the change management role.